MadStu/space-trucker-trading-tracker/README.md

 - I used a wallpaper image of a large cargo ship called a Drake Caterpillar with credits to Cloud Imperium Gaming for creating the [Star Citizen](https://tinyurl.com/2yet2hz9) game.

 ## Final Notes

+I really do enjoy coding with Python and learning to use Django has been a real eye opener.
+I can see the potential Django has for creating ultra powerful web apps with it's batteries included libraries.

+The links between the MVT was a struggle at first but now I'm nearing the end of the project I'm literally dreaming of how everything ties in together.
+At the beginning I felt like I'd been thrown in at the deep Django end of the pool!
+My future projects will be much smoother sailing.